 If you’re upgrading in-home appliances—ranging from your microwave to your furnace—seek out energy-efficient equipment that can lower the cost of your electricity and gas bills.

 You might also consider upgrading to a smart thermostat that improves energy efficiency.
-This kind of thermostat saves you money every month on your utilities bill as long as you live in the home.
+This kind of thermostat saves you money every month on your utility bill as long as you live in the home.